strangerstudios/pmpro-infusionsoft/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .4.1 =
+* Fixed dup check that was keeping contacts from being added.

 = .4 =
 * Added extra call to update contact at checkout to give PMPro time to update user meta.
 * Added pmpro_infusionsoft_addcon_fields filter to update additional fields when updating contacts.